stcorp/avl-use-cases/README.rst

 To use a different environment name use e.g.::

-  $ conda env create -n avltest -f environment.yml
+  $ conda env create -n my-env-name -f environment.yml

 Running jupyterlab